mozilla-services/merino-py/docs/dev/testing.md

 The tests in the `tests/load` directory are load tests that spawn multiple HTTP clients that consume Merino's API in order to simulate real-world load on the Merino infrastructure.
-These tests use the Locust framework and are triggered manually at the discretion of the Content Discovery Team.
+These tests use the Locust framework and are triggered manually at the discretion of the Merino Engineering Team.

 For more details see the README.md file in the `test/load` directory.